So, you want to write and self-publish a nonfiction book? Fantastic – you’re in the right place!

 The easiest (and most obvious) place to research your book idea is on Amazon itself.
 Here’s how:

-- Select 4-6 books that are on a similar topic or in the same genre as yours.
-Try and find books with fewer than 20 reviews that aren’t by big name authors (this means you can compete with these books).
+- Select 4-6 books on a similar topic or in the same genre as yours.
+Try and find books with fewer than 20 reviews not by big name authors (this means you can compete with these books).

 - View the book pages for the 4-6 books you selected and find the overall ranking for each book.
 You can find this by scrolling down the page to the Product Details area (see image below).